oconnor0/FourthWorld/Prototype.md

 4. PF 1e SRD
 5. PF 2e SRD ?

+Make complexity orthogonal to class rather than tied to it.
+This would allow a simple fighter build that basically attacks each turn and a complex fighter build that has feats, exploits, and maneuvers that give substantial options.
+It would also allow for a simple or a complex wizard.

 When expert, proficiency bonus = Level + 1
 When trained, proficiency bonus = Level
 When untrained, proficiency bonus = Level / 2 (round down)